pwa-builder/vscode-extension/README.md

 ### Execute Project

-Select the manifest file that you want execute (It must be a XML file). <br>
+Select the application file that you want execute (It must be an APPX file on Windows and APP on Mac). <br>
 ![Picture](Readme-Files/ExecuteProject-Images/ExecuteProject-Step1.PNG)

 <div id="imggen"></div>